SoftengPoliTo/manifest-producer/README.md

 ## Use

-**manifest-producer** is designed primarily as a library for the analysis of ELF binaries, but also includes a practical example of use.
+**manifest-producer** is designed primarily as a library for the static reverse engineering of ELF binaries, but also includes a practical example of use.

 ### Requirements